sinimariak/week-3-assessment-yellowpages/README.md

 <br><br>

 # Purpose
-The test is to ensure you are familiar with the basic of ActiveRecord working with the database like sqlite3 using Ruby.
+The test is to ensure you are familiar with the basics of ActiveRecord, and how it works with databases like sqlite3 using Ruby.
 At the end of the assessment, you should be able to:

 1) Understand ActiveRecord and How it Works